Where to Try Vegan German Food in Berlin

 Good Morning Monday

 Now Good Morning Monday doesn’t have too many vegan options, but I think they’re worth visiting for their stellar vegan breakfast platter, which consists of a plant-based take on the kind of breakfast spread that’s typically served on weekends in German households.
 If you didn’t know, a typical German breakfast spread tends to include bread rolls, fruit, fresh vegetables, sliced meat, sliced cheese, jams, savory spreads, and maybe another item or two like a pastry or boiled egg.
-Good Morning Monday totally nails this and their vegan take of Typisches Deutsches Frühstück is one that I think even Oma would approve of.
+Good Morning Monday totally nails this and their vegan take on Typisches Deutsches Frühstück is one that I think even Oma would approve of.

 Falckensteinstraße 18 | Kreuzberg